Iliazagreus/Drilling-Reports-Multi-Agent/README.md

 <!-- Maybe add picture of the application -->
 After downloading the files, follow these steps:

+1. Ensure the following Python libraries are installed:
+- numpy
+- pandas
+- pdfplumber
+- groq
+- flask
+- matplotlib
+- seaborn
+- scipy
+- pydantic
+- json
+- re
+- markdown2

-1. Set the file directory correctly.
+2. Set the file directory correctly.
 Ensure the following files are in the same folder as home.py:

 - DDR agent
 - Time Series agent
 - SME agent
-- 10s_interval.csv (from the dataset below)
-- Your Gorq API key (saved as Gorq.txt)
+- Create `Groq.txt` and place your Groq API key inside.

-2. Install the required libraries:

-- flask
-- markdown2
-- re
-- pdfplumber
-- pandas
-- numpy
-- json
-- pydantic
-- matplotlib
-- scipy
+- DDR .pdf and Time Series .csv if you want to use the dataset from below.

 3. Run home.py

    The web application will be accessible at: http://127.0.0.1:5000/insights